meganwilder/Credit_Card/README.md

 ![](figs/Picture10.png)

 In a business use case a credit card company would prefer more false positives than false negatives.
 That is the company would rather incorrectly identify a transaction as fraud than identify a fraudulent transaction as legitimate.
 Therefore, for my performance metrics I preferred high Recall, which is a low false negative rate rather than high Precision, which is a low false positive rate.

+# GBM Modeling Technique
+## GBM Method
+A gradient boosting machine computes a sequence of weak learners (typically very simple trees), where each successive tree is built for the prediction residuals of the preceding tree.
+It is an ensemble method, which combines several base models to produce one optimal predictive model.
+The combined estimator is usually better than any of the single base estimators as its bias is reduced.

+## GBM Model
+Learning rate (shrinkage): A value between 0 and 1, corresponds to how quickly the error is corrected from each tree to the next.
+A lower learning rate is generally better, but will require more trees (and computational time).
+A large learning rate makes the system unable to settle down.

+Learn rate annealing: hyperparameter to decay the learning rate.
+Speeds up convergence without sacrificing too much accuracy.
+Max Depth: The maximum allowed depth for the trees.
+Deeper trees take longer to train.

+Sample Rate: Row sampling rate, can improve generalization and lead to lower validation and test set errors.
+Rule of thumb for large datasets is around 0.7 to 0.8 (sampling 70-80% of the data).

+Column Sample Rate: Column sampling rate, can improve generalization and lead to lower validation and test set errors.
+Rule of thumb for large datasets is around 0.7 to 0.8 (sampling 70-80% of the data).

+Number of trees: # of trees used

+score_tree_interval = 10: Score every 10 trees to make early stopping reproducible.

+max_runtime_secs=1200: Early stopping based on timeout.
+In this case no more than 1200 seconds.

+stopping_rounds = 5,

+stopping_tolerance = 1e-4,

+stopping_metric = "AUC",

+The above three hyperparameters control the early stopping when the AUC does not improve by at least 0.01% for 5 consecutive scoring events.

+Grid Search: I used H2o's grid search to train and validate numerous models at once based on different hyper-parameter levels.